MULEDASTAGIRIREDDY/cmoscourse/README.md

-+If Vdd is reduced, how does the VTC shift? — Curves compress, Vm shifts, noise margins shrink +If PMOS width is doubled, what happens? — PMOS curves shift up, more current, Vm increases +If Vtn increases (process variation), what changes? — NMOS curves shift, Vm shifts downward
++If Vdd is reduced, how does the VTC shift? — Curves compress, Vm shifts, noise margins shrink +If PMOS width is doubled, what happens? — PMOS curves shift up, more current, Vm increases +If Vtn increases (process variation), what changes? — NMOS curves shift, Vm shifts downward.

-All of these can be visualized directly on the combined plot — without resolving equations from scratch each time.
-This is why the graphical I-V approach is taught before any analytical model.

-Summary — Key Equations from This Lecture
-•VgsN = Vin                           [NMOS gate-source voltage] •VdsN = Vout                          [NMOS drain-source voltage] •VgsP = Vin - Vdd                     [PMOS gate-source voltage] •VdsP = Vout - Vdd                    [PMOS drain-source voltage] •IdsP = - IdsN                        [KCL constraint at output node] •Vin  = VgsP + Vdd                    [Vin-to-VgsP conversion] •Vm   = Vdd/2  (symmetric inverter)   [Switching threshold]

-Next Lecture Preview: We will formally define the Voltage Transfer Characteristic (VTC), identify noise margins NMH and NML from the VTC curve, and calculate the unity-gain points VOH, VOL, VIH, VIL.
-These parameters tell us how robust the inverter is to noise in a real digital system.

 .........................................................................................